Marine & Environmental Sciences

 Marine Biology

-The Marine Biology concentration allows you to specialize in the biology and ecology of marine organisms and ecosystems.
-With the changes to ocean ecosystems from climate change and other human activity this is an emerging area critical to the future of ocean health, ecosystem services, and global food security.
+The Marine Biology concentration focuses on the biology and ecology of marine organisms and ecosystems.
+Students explore the impacts of climate change and human activity on ocean environments while developing the knowledge and skills needed to address challenges related to ocean health, ecosystem resilience, conservation, and global food security.

 Earth & Climate Science